sl-fan/sl-fan.github.io/index.md

 ## Research Interests

-- **Computer Vision:** self-supervised pretraining, segmentation, visual saliency, quality assessment
+- **Computer Vision:** self-supervised pretraining, segmentation, saliency, quality assessment, compression
 - **Multimodal Learning:** multimodal large language model, vision-language-action

 ## News
+- **[Jul.
+2025]** 🔥🔥Our paper about compression is accepted to TPAMI 2025.
 - **[Apr.
 2025]** 🔥🔥Our paper about quality assessment is accepted to IJCAI 2025.
 - **[Mar.
 2025]** 🔥🔥Our paper about visaul detection is accepted to NAACL 2025.
 - **[Jan.
 2025]** Our paper about quality assessment is accepted to AAAI 2025.